286 Things to do in Greece. Where to go, what to see, what to do, best places, landmarks and attractions to visit.

 65. Cycladic Art Museum, Goulandris

-Test your knowledge on the Cycladic art and appreciated the unique ancient artifacts coming from islands of the Aegean Sea.
+Test your knowledge on the Cycladic art or simply admire and appreciated the unique ancient artifacts coming from islands of the Aegean Sea.

 66. Gennadius Library, Athens